Upload Eclipse to Current Repo on Github

 3. Configuration for Git usage via the Eclipse IDE

-If yous accept already configured Git for the command line, no boosted setup is required in the Eclipse IDE and you lot can skip this practice.
+Interoperability of Git control line settings with the Eclipse IDE If yous accept already configured Git for the command line, no boosted setup is required in the Eclipse IDE and you lot can skip this practice.
 The Eclipse IDE uses the same configuration files equally the Git command line tools.
-This makes it easier to use the Eclipse Git tooling and the control line tooling for Git interchangeable.
+This makes it easier to use the Eclipse Git tooling and the control line tooling for Git interchangeable. |

 3.ane.
 Configure user and email